 Can you leave them another day before the birds spot the colour and the bats smell that ripe scent?
 The longer you leave them the riper and sweeter they’ll be.
 But no you dare?
 I’ve thought about putting nets over my papayas at this stage but never have, it could work.
 An old mosquito net could be perfect and I have one.

-I’ve harvested papayas in summer and winter with July being a particular favourite time for papayas to be ready.
+I’ve harvested papayas in spring, summer and winter with July into August and September being a particular favourite time for papayas to be ready.
 These are the fruit that set during the summer (wet season).
 Right now I have baby papayas forming in late winter (August).
 They seem to produce at pretty much any time of year but the wet season seems to be their favourite time to set fruit so far.
 I’ll keep watching and learning.

 How to Preserve Papayas